Krake24/ca_metadata_downloader/README.md

-Run these commands before starting the script for the first time:
+Run this command before starting the script for the first time:

-pip install requests
+pip install -r requirements.txt

-pip install pandas
+or

-pip install pwinput
+python3 -m "pip" install -r requirements.txt